Annual Technical Report 2005 on Patent Information Activities submitted by Russian Federation (SCIT/ATR/PI/2005/RU)

 Classification and reclassification activities; Classification system used, e.g., International Patent Classification (IPC), other classification (please indicate whether or not patent documents are classified by your Office and, if so, which classification is used)

-Rospatent participated in the preparation of the reformed IPC-2006 as part of the Working Group to Review the IPC and the Committee of Experts.
+Rospatent participated in the preparation of the reformed IPC-2006, as part of the IPC Reform Working Group and the Committee of Experts of the IPC Special Union.

-Rospatent produced the electronic Russian-language version of the reformed IPC according to the amendments approved by the 30th to 33rd sessions of the Committee of Experts, as well as the Russian-language version of the Introduction to IPC-2006.
+Rospatent prepared the electronic Russian-language version of the reformed IPC, in accordance with the changes approved by the 36th Session of the Committee of Experts.

 Hybrid system indexing

-FIPS experts provide full hybrid system indexes for national patent documents on all publications (abstracts, descriptions for applications and patents, as well as utility model certificates).
+In 2005, FIPS experts provided full hybrid system indexes for national patent documents on all publications (abstracts, descriptions for applications and patents, as well as utility model certificates).

-Recommendations for the automated reclassification of national descriptions with indexes for the hybrid systems were produced.
+Recommendations for the automated reclassification of national descriptions with indexes for the hybrid systems were prepared using the reformed IPC.

 Bibliographic data and full-text processing for search purposes

-In 2003, 30,651 applications for inventions and 7,622 utility model applications received by the Office were converted into electronic form.
+All the applications for inventions and utility models received by the Office in 2005 were fully converted into electronic form.

 IV.
 Search file establishment and upkeep

-The structure and composition of the State Patent Examination File (SPEF) are determined by its purpose and established on the basis of the tasks it performs.
-The composition of the SPEF is regulated by Rule 34 of the Regulations Under the Patent Cooperation Treaty (PCT).
+The structure and content of the FPE are defined by their purpose and the problems which the Collection is able to resolve.
+The content of the FPE is governed by Rule 34 (“minimum documentation”) of the Regulations Under the Patent Cooperation Treaty (PCT), and also by bilateral interoffice agreements and conventions.

-In structural terms, the SPEF consists of current and retrospective portions of collections of national and foreign patent documentation, and also a collection of patent-related literature, including scientific and technical literature in the form of books and periodicals.
-SPEF patent documentation is systematized according to IPC groups, within headings by country, within countries by year of publication, and thereafter in numerical order.
+In structural terms, the FPE consists of current and retrospective portions of collections of national and foreign patent documentation, a collection of patent-related literature, including scientific and technical literature in the form of books and periodicals, and also a collection of patent-law, standard-setting and method-related, and reference literature.
+FPE patent documentation is arranged according to IPC groups, within headings by country, within countries by year of publication, and thereafter in numerical order.

-SPEF national patent documentation includes descriptions of inventions of the USSR (from 1924 onwards), descriptions of inventions and utility models (applications, patents and Russian Federation certificates), and the official gazettes of the USSR and Russian Federation.
-National patent documentation is compiled in separate arrays (documentation of the USSR, Russian Federation and the collection of descriptions for Russian Federation utility models).
+FPE national patent documentation includes descriptions of inventions of the USSR (from 1924 onwards), descriptions of RF inventions and utility models (applications, patents and certificates), and the official gazettes of the USSR and Russian Federation.
+National patent documentation is compiled in separate collections (documentation of the USSR, Russian Federation and the collection of descriptions for RF utility models).

-The current portion of the collection is updated annually both for national and foreign patent documentation.
-In 2003, the SPEF received 585,800 copies of descriptions on paper, including 526,400 copies of foreign descriptions and 59,400 copies of national descriptions.
-In addition, 1,415,400 copies of patent documents were received on optical disks.
+The current portion of the Collection is updated annually both for national and foreign patent documentation.
+In 2005, 347,400 copies of patent documentation on a paper carrier were received by the FPE, including 298,400 copies of foreign documentation and 49,000 copies of national documentation.
+The overall volume of FPE patent documents on a paper carrier stood at 18.78 million on June 1, 2006.
+In addition, 1,429,300 copies of patent documents were received on optical disks, of which 1,402,000 copies of foreign documents and 26,800 copies of national documents.

 Storage, including mass storage media

-The conditions of file storage are determined largely by the type of information carrier: patent documentation on paper is stored in cassettes on shelves and on CD-ROM in catalog racks.
+The storage conditions for the collections are determined largely by the type of information carrier: patent documentation on paper is stored in cases on shelves and on CD-ROM in catalog racks.

 Documentation from other offices maintained and/or considered part of the available search file